-In prior years, the District had defeased certain general obligation bonds by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payments on the old bonds.
+The District has defeased certain general obligation bonds by placing the proceeds of new bonds in an irrevocable trust to provide for all future debt service payments on the old bonds.
 Accordingly, the trust account assets and the liability for the defeased bonds are not included in the District's financial statements.
-At June 30, 2018, \$88,875,000 of bonds outstanding are considered defeased.
+At June 30, 2020, \$68,000,000 of bonds outstanding are considered defeased.

-The annual requirement to amortize debt outstanding as of June 30, 2018, including interest payments of \$13,535,700 are as follows:
+The annual requirements to amortize long-term obligations outstanding exclusive of compensated absences payments as of June 30, 2020, are as follows: